gardener/landscaper/docs/guided-tour/hello-world/README.md

     ...
 ```

-The `imports` section contains the reference to the target object and the `blueprint` section the deploy instructions.
+The `imports` section contains the reference to the target object and the `blueprint` section the deploy instructions (we will cover the topic of `blueprints` in a later example).

 ## Delete Installation

-You can uninstall the hello-world Helm chart by deleting the Installation from the Landscaper resource cluster:
+You can uninstall the hello-world Helm chart by deleting the `Installation` custom resource from the Landscaper resource cluster:

 ```shell
 kubectl delete inst -n example hello-world
 ```

+Note that deleting an `Installation` like this will also delete the deployed Helm chart, which is the expected behaviour.

 ## References